jloh02/jloh02.github.io/_posts/CTF/2020-10-12-stack-the-flags-2020.md

 ![](https://i.imgur.com/zAMgSnJ.png)

 To convert the image to RGB values, one could simple search PNG to RGB and find [this website](https://convertio.co/png-rgb/).
-Opening the output file in a hex editor or simply running the UNIX `cat` on the it would produce the flag.
+Opening the output file in a hex editor or simply running `cat` on the it would produce the flag.

 However, the real technical term for a similar file is a bitmap (.BMP).
 An uncompressed bitmap file represents its bits in RGB but in 3 byte [little endian](https://en.wikipedia.org/wiki/Endianness) (BGR instead of RGB) which may make it harder to read.
 Nonetheless, using a hex editor, one can decode the flag after converting from PNG to BMP as well.